 - 1. Verbal reminder of the expectation - 2.
 Verbal reminder of what will happen if they continue to break the expectation e.g. they will be sent to Year leader. - 3.
 The use of the behavior chart will be used correctly and consistently. - 4.
+Phase leader will conduct a Playtime reflection time if the child has been repeatedly moved down on the behaviour chart.

-Phase leader may decide to send the child to a Deputy Head Teacher at Playtime for reflection time. - 5.
-When the child returns to class they may want to apologise or do something to 'put it right' - 6.
-If this behaviour continues or is escalated then the child will be sent to the Deputy Head Teachers.
+5. When the child returns to class they may want to apologise or do something to 'put it right'